maximishchenko/ansible_routeros/README.md

 ## Backup and export

-This playbook can get backup and export file from RouterOS devices and send them into Telegram group topic
+This playbook can get backup and export file from RouterOS devices and send them into Telegram chat include groups with topics and encrypt backup files with GPG.

+## Installation

 1. Clone git repository

 ```shell
 git clone git@github.com:maximishchenko/ansible_routeros.git
 ```

+## Setup

 2. Copy inventory.sample to inventory